DataDog/documentation/content/en/metrics/nested_queries.md

 ## Percentiles

 Percentile calculations provide deeper insights into data distribution, setting performance thresholds, and identifying outliers/extremes in your data.
-For metrics where globally accurate percentile aggregations are essential, submitting [distribution metrics][4] achieves this directly without applying nested queries.

 Here's an example that calculates the 95th percentile of average CPU utilization, grouped by environment and host, rolled up into 5-minute intervals, over the last 30 minutes: